Error estimation in current noisy quantum computers: Introduction

-To do so, we first produce a tool that connects with IBM's API to calculate the total error probability expected during the run of a given quantum circuit.
-Then we estimate the effect of the total error probability by studying three different and representative quantum algorithms, the four-electron Ising model, the QPE, and the Grover's algorithm.
-This will be done through the fidelity which provides a good measure of similarity between the ideal and real quantum states/calculations.
-In order to contrast the difference between the ideal result (simulator) and the noisy one (physical quantum computer) we will also calculate the magnetization for the Ising model and phase for the QPE, which are the most important outputs of these models.
+To do so, we first produce a tool that connects with IBM's application programming interface (API) to calculate the total error probability expected during the run of a given quantum circuit.
+Then, we estimate the effect of the total error probability by studying three different and representative quantum algorithms: the Ising model, the quantum phase estimation (QPE), and the Grover's algorithm.
+In addition, the fidelity which provides a good measure of similarity between the ideal and real quantum states/calculations.
+In order to contrast the difference between the ideal result (simulator) and the noisy one (physical quantum computer) we calculate the magnetization for the Ising model and phase for the QPE, which are the most important outputs of these models.

-We will also evaluate the error mitigation technique developed in Qiskit \cite{abraham2019qiskit} for all these cases.
+The effect of the error mitigation technique developed in Qiskit \cite{abraham2019qiskit} is also evaluated for all these cases.
 The error mitigation techniques are post-processing routines that try to minimize the errors occurring in quantum computers \cite{Kandala2019,Berg2022,Mitigation-PRL-2017,Czarnik2021errormitigation,Cai2021,LaRose2022,Suchsland2021,FunckePRA2022}.
-The one developed in Qiskit consists in the elimination of the error induced during the measurement process of the physical qubits.
+The one developed in Qiskit consists in the elimination of the error induced during the measurement processes of the physical qubits.
 Although this technique may succeed in the elimination of measurement errors, it is important to notice that it scales exponentially with the number of qubits, so there might be situations in which its use is computationally really demanding.

 The paper is structured as follows, in Sec. \ref{algorithm} we describe the proposed tool to calculate the total error probability.
-In Sec. \ref{results} we analyze the results of the three quantum circuits for six different IBM computers and for different qubit chains.
+In Sec. \ref{results} and Sec. \ref{fidelity_sec} we analyze the main quantities of interest and the fidelity (respectively) of the three quantum circuits for six different IBM computers and for different qubit chains.
 In Sec. \ref{mitigation} we comment on the error mitigation routine of Qiskit.
 Finally, the conclusions are exposed in Sec. \ref{conclusions}.